AlduVG/azure-cloud-soc-deployment/README.md

-# azure-cloud-soc-deployment
-Cloud-based SOC deployment in Azure
+# Cloud-based SOC deployment in Azure